Register Now For Your OVI Driver Intervention Program

 Is smoking allowed?

 Yes, smoking is allowed in designated areas only.
+Cigarettes and nicotine vape pens must be brought in their original package and be sealed.
+Only JUUL and Hyde vape pen brands are allowed at the program.
 There is no smoking in hotel rooms.
 If you are caught smoking in your hotel room, you will be dismissed from the program immediately.

 Can I bring medications?